-If you're a manufacturer, importer or distributor of chemicals and gasses, then you'll know the importance of using safety signage to correctly label hazardous substances.
-For everyone else, the vast range of labels to choose from can be confusing.
+If you're a manufacturer, importer or distributor of chemicals and gasses, you'll know the importance of using safety signage to correctly label hazardous substances.
+The vast range of labels to choose from can be confusing for everyone else.

-Hazard labels are used to clearly and easily identify potentially dangerous substances during transport or in storage.
+Hazard labels are used to clearly and quickly identify potentially dangerous substances during transport or storage.
 You will almost always see these on the containers travelling around our roads, in the shape of a diamond with green, red, yellow or white colours.

 If the lorry or tanker is involved in an accident, then knowing what is inside the container could mean the difference between life and death for the emergency service personnel.
 These signs will instantly show them what they are dealing with, enabling a controlled and safe response.